salexa2/SigmaStudy/README.md

 delete events, as well as a schedule generator that creates a weekly routine based on inputted information.
 With Sigma Study, learning has never been easier or more convenient.

-Developers: Shadai Alexander, Chase Walters, Faraaz Rahman
+Developers: Shadai Alexander, Chase Walters